9.1 Forming project teams

 1. They get the best people for their projects (and not the ones no one else wants!)

-2. An appropriate and realistic balance is achieved between project and business-and-usual tasks
+2. An appropriate and realistic balance is achieved between project and business-as-usual tasks

 3. Flexibility is possible when that balance is (inevitably) disturbed, and